About the HNC Construction programme

 Higher National qualifications in Construction are aimed at students wanting to continue their education through applied learning.
 Higher Nationals provide a wide-ranging study of the construction sector and are designed for students who wish to pursue or advance their career in construction.
 In addition to the knowledge, understanding and skills that underpin the study of the Construction sector, BTEC Higher Nationals in Construction give students experience of the breadth and depth of the sector that will prepare them for further study or training.

-Applicants are required to hold a BTEC Level 3 Construction, NVQ Level 3 in Construction Trades, A Level in a relevant subject supported by GCSE grades at A* to C and/or 9 to 4 (or equivalent), Access to Higher Education Diploma or other related Level 3 qualifications.
+Applicants are required to hold a BTEC Level 3 Construction, NVQ Level 3 in Construction Trades, A Level in a relevant subject supported by GCSE grades at A* to C and/or 9 to 4 (or equivalent).
+Applicants with no formal academic qualifications will be considered on credit.
 Related Construction work and site experience is an advantage.

 What you will learn